My authored CTF challenges sources and official writeups

 We can now analyze the actual challenge sources after harassing our GPU :)

-The challenge bot is fairly simple: runs a geckodriver instance under Selenium, allows only http/https urls, disables WASM and JIT, and finally does the following actions:
+The challenge bot is fairly simple: it runs a Geckodriver instance under Selenium, allows only http/https URLs, disables WASM and JIT, and finally does the following actions:

 driver.install_addon(EXTENSION_PATH, temporary=True)